Can I get care and support to live at home?

 Short term support

 Care and support services may be provided on a short term basis, to help you regain your independence after a period of illness, an injury, the onset of disability or some other circumstance which means you need support to live at home.
 This support is provided by the Reablement service for up to 6 weeks

 - Professional care services in your home (directory)

 - North West Personal Assistant Register

-- Employing personal assistants toolkit (Skills for care website)
+- Employing personal assistants toolkit and Learning and Development Funding for PA's and Employers (Skills for care website)